CHINA-JACK-01/IIDD/README.md

 # Notification

-This work is contributed by the paper The Defect Detection and Classification of Malleable Cast Iron Pipe Fittings to Promote the Intelligent Manufacturing of Medium or Small Factory.
+This work is contributed by the paper <The Defect Detection and Classification of Malleable Cast Iron Pipe Fittings to Promote the Intelligent Manufacturing of Medium or Small Factory>.
 You can only use this dataset for research purpose.